WARNING –> This is a long read, so I wrote most of the important stuff up top!

-While we like to think we’re ready for every next-new-thing, ready to buy this or that, the truth is adding devices that provide even deeper penetration into our habits, preferences and personal information (wearables, smart home devices, etc) isn’t a great idea.
+While we like to think we’re ready for every next-new-thing, ready to buy this or that, the truth is adding devices that provide even deeper penetration into our habits, preferences and personal information (wearables, smart home devices, etc) isn’t a great idea because the information we unwillingly share will be used in ways we likely hadn’t considered, such as tracking us to monitor how often we speed (to raise our car insurance premiums) or how sedentary we are (to raise our health insurance premiums and change product offerings), and worse violations of our privacy by taking advantage of manipulative apps and opt-in services that are intentionally misleading to consumers.

 Nest is cool.
 I like saving energy without having to do anything.
 This is one area where so-called smart devices are worthwhile in the consumer space.
-I like that it detects the weather and how many people are inside the house and adjusts the temperature based on some basic configurations.
+It detects the weather and adjusts the temperature based on some basic configurations.
 I like monthly reports on what I’m spending on heating and cooling, based on the time of year.
-I like the utility of it, that I can throw a small, unobtrusive camera up, for example, that connects through it and lets me know if the garage door is up or down, for example.
-That’s practical so I don’t have to put on my shoes and walk across the backyard every time I want to know.
-Of course, my pup doesn’t mind.
+I like the utility of it, that I can throw small, unobtrusive cameras up that keeps a record of uninvited people coming and going around the house.

-My friends who praise the presence of voice-recognition appliances in their homes to make them “smart”, like Alexa and Google Home, still cannot convince me these are needs or even practical on a level that makes any sense.
-From where I’m sitting, the companies who manufacture these devices are getting a way better deal, listening into the lives and habits of all the early adopters who are willingly putting these sanctioned surveillance devices into their homes and, in addition, working out the bugs, finding new applications for the technology on behalf of the company, sharing their experiences on social media, generating buzz for these manufacturers and generally doing all of that heavy lifting for free.
-There’s already enough proof for concern.
-This isn’t the last we will hear of this.
-Not even close.
+My pals who praise the presence of voice-recognition appliances in their homes to make them “smart”, like Alexa and Google Home, still cannot convince me these solve genuine needs.
+They don’t strike me as even practical on a level that makes any sense, especially being aware that the companies who manufacture them are getting a way better deal, listening into the lives and habits of all those who are willingly to put these sanctioned surveillance devices in their homes.

 These are all equal challenges on the consumer side, too, and so as we get better at solving things at scale, the cost of these solutions will come down as the reliability, friendliness and accessibility continue to grow, albeit at a slower pace than in industrial applications of IoT.